-The classical bounds on $A_q(n,d)$, for example, the Hamming, Johnson, Plotkin, Griesmer, and Elias-Bassalygo bounds, can all be stated in the form described above.
-Among these, the asymptotic Elias-Bassalygo bound is known to be stronger than most of the classical inequalities, though not as strong as the MRRW-2 bound.
-The latter requires more sophisticated machinery than we employ here.
-We also remark that the coding-theory literature is primarily concerned with \emph{asymptotic} bounds, while our geometric applications require good \emph{finite-length} bounds.
-Therefore, we focus mainly on the derivation of the finite-length Elias-Bassalygo bound throughout this section.
+The classical bounds on $A_q(n,d)$---for example, the Hamming, Johnson, Plotkin, Griesmer, and Elias--Bassalygo bounds---can all be stated in the form described above.
+Among these, for small primes, the asymptotic Elias--Bassalygo bound is known to be stronger than most of the classical inequalities, though it remains weaker than the MRRW--2 bound in the binary case $p=2$ \cite{MRRW}, whose derivation requires substantially more sophisticated techniques than we employ here.
+It is also worth noting that, for large primes, the asymptotic Plotkin bound becomes tighter than the Elias--Bassalygo bound once $p \ge 23$.
+Because the coding-theory literature is primarily concerned with \emph{asymptotic} bounds, while our geometric applications require strong \emph{finite-length} bounds, we therefore focus on deriving finite-length versions of both the Elias--Bassalygo bound and the Plotkin bound.

 In particular, we are interested in upper bounds on the minimum Hamming weight of the nonzero elements in the image of an injective, linear map

 Finally, we note the geometric connection motivating this formulation.
 If $N$ is a fixed-point component of an element $\tau\in \Z_p^r$ acting on a positively curved manifold $M$, then $\tau$ acts linearly on $T_xM$ for any $x\in N$.
 The injective linear maps above can thus be viewed as arising from such isotropy representations, and the coding-theoretic bounds translate into codimension constraints on the fixed-point sets.
 In particular, for $p=2$, since the irreducible representations of an involution are $1$-dimensional, we set $m=n$, where $n$ is the dimension of our manifold.
 For $p$ an odd prime, the irreducible representations of $\tau\in\Z_p^r$ are $2$-dimensional, and so we set $m=\lfloor n/2\rfloor$.